MISE

 ASSEMBLY STATUS

-Step 4
+Step 6

 Introduction

 Living things interpret physical phenomena in a variety of ways.
 Sounds at various frequencies can signal threats, or sources of food.
-Likewise, image and color (the absorption and reflection specific wavelengths of light) and their interpretation indicates much about its source.
+Likewise, image and color (the absorption and reflection of specific wavelengths of light), and their interpretation indicates much about its source.
 Spectrometers interpret light too, but with greater range and precision.

 Europa Clipper’s Mapping Imaging Spectrometer for Europa, or MISE (pronounced “mize”), will analyze infrared light reflected from Europa.
 It will measure the presence, absence, strength, and weakness of various wavelengths, or frequencies, of light.
 MISE will map Europa’s surface composition in detail.